Technical Skills

 For you as a scientist, this might mean highlighting a specific set of technical research skills alongside your ability to communicate those findings to non-specialist stakeholders.
 Or it might be your experience in bridging wet-lab and computational approaches.
 Or your track record of troubleshooting difficult protocols that others abandon.

-A practical exercise: List three things you’re known for in your lab.
+As a practical exercise, try listing three things you’re known for in your lab.
 Those are your differentiation points.
 Now ask: are they visible to people outside your lab?
+If not, make it so!

 Career Development as Ongoing Practice

-Establishing a resilient career is an ongoing process of maintenance and re-evaluation.
-It requires regular introspection to determine which aspects of your experience are simultaneously enjoyable and viable in the current market.
+Establishing a resilient career is an ongoing process.
+It requires regular introspection to determine which aspects of your experience are enjoyable and viable in the current market.
+When you see your degree as a tool for employment, and when you are engaged in regular professional networking, you can build a resilient career despite technological changes.

-1. Update one profile section (LinkedIn headline or About section with specific expertise)
+1. Revising any one section of your professional profile (LinkedIn headline or About section).

-2. Message one person (someone whose work you genuinely admire or cite)
+2. Dropping a message to one person (whose work you truly admire or quote).

-3. Share one insight (a paper summary, conference takeaway, or technical tip)
+3. Sharing one insight like a paper summary, conference takeaway, or technical tip.

 To learn more about taking charge of your career as a scientist, get a copy of Dr. Nonterah’s newest book, Navigating the P.I.V.O.T.